chrisgrieser/nvim-tinygit/README.md

 		preventPushingFixupCommits = true,
 		confirmationSound = true, -- currently macOS only, PRs welcome

-		-- Pushed commits contain references to issues, open those issues.
-		-- Not used when using force-push.
+		-- If pushed commits contain references to issues, open them in the browser -- (not used when using force-push).
 		openReferencedIssues = false,
 	},
 	github = {